 Please click to read the terms and conditions for important billing information, including when and how you are billed, and complete the form below to book one-to-one music lessons at the Pre-Prep School.

 Music lessons are timetabled on a strict rotation basis to ensure that the pupil does not miss the same lesson every week.
 It remains the responsibility of the student to catch up on any class work missed while attending the music lesson.
 Parents are unable to request set-time lessons for their child if they are wishing to have instrumental lessons during school time.
 Set-lessons can only be given to pupils before or after school – depending on the availability of the teacher.
 Rotation of lessons is the fairest method for both pupils and their class teachers.
 Pupils/parents are required to give a minimum of one week’s notice if they need to cancel or alter a lesson for whatever reason (other than illness).
+Should you wish your child to withdraw from individual music lessons altogether, then a full half term’s notice in writing is required.

 Sign up for Year 2 choir